tradeurcasl/doctorguber/README.md

   Add to cart by registered user✔

-  Add to cart by unregistered user
+  Add to cart by unregistered user✔

   Checkout by registered user